teivah/100-go-mistakes/README.md

 ### Chapter 8 - Concurrency: Foundations

-* 55 - Mixing concurrency and parallelism
+* 55 - Mixing up concurrency and parallelism
-* 56 - Concurrency isn't always faster
+* 56 - Thinking concurrency is always faster
 * 57 - Being puzzled about when to use channels or mutexes
-* 58 - Not understanding race problems (data races vs. race conditions and Go memory model)
+* 58 - Not understanding race problems (data races vs. race conditions and the Go memory model)
 * 59 - Not understanding the concurrency impacts of a workload type
 * 60 - Misunderstanding Go contexts